8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230315/content.md

 Regardless, with the current strategy and plan, most of the value of my portfolio will be from contributions I’m making, not interest or growth.
 I knew this when I started.
 With that said, it’s nice to see the portfolio has a positive return overall and, at least in the case of Vanguard is at an all time high for total return.

+## New year, new me?

+Every year, I reflect on The Motivators Exercise](/essays-and-editorials/motivators/).
+[My motivators](/experiences/the-self/#motivators-exercise-results/) changed slightly.

+Process and acts of service moved open on the extended version.
+Therefore, I moved a connection above mastery.

+I may be expanding my conception of process to go beyond the order and operations of things and including the [guidelines and guardrails](/essays-and-editorials/guidelines-and-guardrails/).
+While they aren’t strictly about the order of things or the steps taken, they do create the container.

+I may change the motivator to reflect that.

 {!! next-previous !!}